-The exposure to different sounds, people, surroundings, and experiences is essential for a well-mannered and well-trained puppy.
-However, they are known to be stubborn during training periods, so it must be consistent.
+Exposure to different sounds, people, surroundings, and experiences is essential for a well-mannered and well-trained puppy.
+However, they are known to be stubborn during training periods, so they must be consistent.

 Nonetheless, they are incredibly polite with other pets and always enjoy playing ball games.
 So the personality of a Boston is at least easy to get around.

 Boston Terriers are known not to have a mood or an aggressive nature, but this may be a little difficult to say if the dog hasn’t been raised and trained in a safer environment.